How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Kratky and 2-inch Deep Tray Setups:

-• Water should be refreshed every 2-3 days to maintain oxygen levels
+- Water should be refreshed every 2 to 3 days to maintain oxygen levels

-• Exception: If using a single 2-inch deep tray (not Kratky setup), only use 2 cups of water
+- Exception: If using a single 2-inch deep tray (not a Kratky setup), only use 2 cups of water

 Critical Tip: When bottom-watering, avoid filling water all the way up to the mesh tray.
 If water floods the medium or sits at the surface, it can suffocate the roots and create perfect conditions for mold and fungal growth.
 You want the roots to reach down into the water, not the medium to be soaked from above.